 Finding personal satisfaction and supporting a mission you believe in can bring meaning to your work.
 But it’s also important to know that the company you work for is financially stable and growing with a strong pipeline for the future.

 Not all metal fabrication companies are the same.
-If you’d like to explore a career at Fox Valley Metal-Tech located in Green Bay, Wisconsin and work with down-to-earth teammates, check out our current job opportunities.
+If you’d like to explore a career at Fox Valley Metal-Tech located in Green Bay, Wisconsin and work with our team of skilled fabricators, check out our current job opportunities.
 Ideal candidates are those who are willing and hungry to learn and value a collaborative culture.
 We’re happy to answer questions and take you on a tour to help you envision yourself on our team.